rmsk2/pwman/README.md

 variable `PWMANCLIP` to the value you would give to the `-c` option.
 If the `-c` option is present it takes precedence over the value of the environment variable.

-If you set the environment variable `PWMANCHACHA20` to any value then `pwman` will use `ChaCha20Poly1305` instead of AES-256-GCM for en- and decryption of the password data.
+If you set the environment variable `PWMANCIPHER` to the value `AES192` then `pwman` will use AES-192 GCM any other value makes `pwman` using
+ChaCha20Poly1305` instead of AES-256-GCM for en- and decryption of the password data.

 # Building